ibm-cloud-docs/assistant/irrelevance-detection.md

 1. From the skill menu, click **Options**.
 1. On the *Irrelevance detection* page, choose **Enhanced**.

-f necessary, you can use the [Update workspace API](/apidocs/assistant/assistant-v1?curl=#updateworkspace) to set your English-language assistant to one of the four combinations of intent and irrelevance detection:
+If necessary, you can use the [Update workspace API](/apidocs/assistant/assistant-v1?curl=#updateworkspace) to set your English-language assistant to one of the four combinations of intent and irrelevance detection:

 - Enhanced intent recognition and enhanced irrelevance detection
 - Enhanced intent recognition and existing irrelevance detection